mergeweb/docs/_posts/2018-03-12-css-standards-framework.md

 In pursuit of these goals, we primarily use the parts of Bootstrap that do not require javascript and that are not highly opinionated in terms of markup structure.

 For example, the button styles Bootstrap provide some great defaults and can be overridden to match the theme of a site.
-Button styles require only one class: `.btn`, and they do not rely on any particular markup (though button styles should be applied to `<button>` elements)
+Button styles require only one class: `.btn`, and they do not rely on any particular markup (though button styles should generally be applied to `<button>` elements)

 Conversely, the "Jumbotron" component requires some specific markup structure and may be harder to naturally work into a specific design.
 We would only use the Jumbotron component if it fit our needs closely for a specific project.
 Otherwise, a component like Jumbotron would be created as a custom component, with markup and styles that served out needs exactly.

-This methodology of incorporating the common component styles while leaving out the more opinionated ones prevents us from writing unnecessary override code.

 The components listed in the following sections we would like to ALWAYS rely on.
 Other components can be used at the author's discretion if they fit the needs of a given site.